crxjs/chrome-extension-tools/README.md

 ## Automatic Reloaders <a name = "reloaders"></a>

+> The `pushReloader` currently does not work.
+Use the `simpleReloader` instead.
+See [this issue](https://github.com/bumble-org/rollup-plugin-chrome-extension/issues/30) for more info.

 **TLDR;** The `pushReloader` plugin creates system notifications to let you know when the extension will reload.
 It uses [Firebase](https://firebase.google.com/) and creates an [anonymous account](https://firebase.google.com/docs/auth/web/anonymous-auth) to associate installs with the Rollup watch session.
 We don't keep any data about you after you exit Rollup.

 > Make sure you do a production build before releasing to the Chrome Web Store!
 The reloader won't hurt anything, but there's no reason to include it.